exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Exasol's [docker-db](https://github.com/exasol/docker-db) provides a Docker container that is quite convenient for experiments like our tutorial.

-The following docker command downloads the container's layers and afterwards starts the container.
+The following docker command downloads the container's layers and afterward starts the container.
 Expect a couple of minutes until the download and database start are done.

 ```shell
 docker run --name exasoldb -p 8563:8563 -p 2580:2580 --detach --privileged --stop-timeout 120  exasol/docker-db:7.1.17